supertestnet/songs/lyrics/no-more-crypto.md

 Oh, so buddy, don't come shilling me with your small caps (ooh) Your discord I ain't gonna join
-‘Cause I'd rather get a hundred thousand paper cuts on my face (ah-ah-ah) Than hear one more pitch of an altcoin (ahh-ah-ah-ah)
+'Cause I'd rather get a hundred thousand paper cuts on my face (ah-ah-ah) Than hear one more pitch of an altcoin (ahh-ah-ah-ah)

 I'd rather rip out my intestines with a fork